RL$^3$: Boosting Meta Reinforcement Learning via RL inside RL$^2$: RL 3

-Fourth, Q-estimates are \textbf{excellent task discriminators} and serve as another line of evidence vis-à-vis maintaining belief over tasks.
-In a simple domain like Bernoulli multi-armed bandits~\citep{duan2016rl}, Q-estimates and action-counts combined are sufficient for Bayes-optimal behavior even without providing raw experience data -- a result surprisingly unstated in the literature to the best of our knowledge (see Appendix \ref{subsec:Bernoulli-Bandits-proof}).
-However, Q-estimates and action-counts may not always be sufficient for Bayes-optimal beliefs\footnote{For example, in Gaussian multi-armed bandits, the sufficient statistics include the variance in rewards for each action (see Appendix \ref{subsec:Gaussian-Bandits-proof}).}.
-In more complex domains, it is hard to prove the sufficiency of Q-estimates regarding task discrimination.
-However, via empirical analysis in Appendix \ref{sec:analysis}, we argue that i) it is highly improbable for two tasks to have similar Q$^*$ functions and ii) Q-estimates tend to become accurate task predictors in just a few steps.
+Fourth, $Q$-estimates are \textbf{excellent task discriminators} and serve as another line of evidence vis-à-vis maintaining belief over tasks.
+In a simple domain like Bernoulli multi-armed bandits~\citep{duan2016rl}, $Q$-estimates and action counts combined are sufficient for Bayes-optimal behavior even without providing raw experience data—a result surprisingly unstated in the literature to the best of our knowledge (see Appendix~\ref{subsec:Bernoulli-Bandits-proof}).
+However, $Q$-estimates and counts may not always be sufficient for Bayes-optimal beliefs (see Gaussian multi-armed bandits example in Appendix~\ref{subsec:Gaussian-Bandits-proof}).
+In more complex domains, it is hard to prove the sufficiency of $Q$-estimates regarding task discrimination.
+However, via empirical analysis in Appendix~\ref{sec:analysis}, we argue that i) it is highly improbable for two tasks to have similar Q$^*$ functions and ii) $Q$-estimates tend to become accurate task predictors in just a few steps.
 This implies that the meta-agent may use this finite summary for task inference rather than relying completely on arbitrarily long histories, potentially contributing to enhanced performance over long adaptation periods.